duct-framework/docs/GUIDE.rst

   [:duct.handler.static/ok :todo.handler/index]
   {:body {:entries "/entries"}}

-This time we're using a vector as the key.
-Vector keys inherit the properties of all the keywords contained in them; because the vector contains the key ``:duct.handler.static/ok``, the configuration entry produces a static handler.
+This time we're using a vector as the key; in Duct parlance, this is known as a *composite key*.
+Composite keys inherit the properties of all the keywords contained in them; because the vector contains the key ``:duct.handler.static/ok``, the configuration entry produces a static handler.

 Let's apply this change to the application.
 Go to back to the REPL and
 run: